HEAPLab/ASPIS/README.md

 ## Create a custom compilation pipeline
 Once ASPIS has been built, you can apply the passes using `opt`.

 The compiled passes can be found as shared object files (`.so`) into the `build/passes` directory, and are described in the following.
-In order to apply the optimization, you must use LLVM  `opt` loading the respective shared object file.
+In order to apply the optimization, you must use LLVM  `opt` to load the respective shared object file.

 ### Data protection
 Developers can select one of the following passes for data protection using the `-eddi-verify` flag:

 - `libEDDI.so` with the `-eddi-verify` flag is the implementation of EDDI in LLVM;
 - `libFDSC.so` with the `-eddi-verify` flag is the implementation of Full Duplication with Selective Checking, an extension of EDDI in which consistency checks are only inserted at basic blocks having multiple predecessors.
-- `libSEDDI.so` with the `-eddi-verify` flag is the implementeation of selective-EDDI (sEDDI), an extension of EDDI in which consistency checks are inserted only at `branch` and `call` instructions (no `store`).
+- `libSEDDI.so` with the `-eddi-verify` flag is the implementation of selective-EDDI (sEDDI), an extension of EDDI in which consistency checks are inserted only at `branch` and `call` instructions (no `store`).

 Before and after the application of the `-eddi-verify` passes, developers must apply the `-func-ret-to-ref` and the `-duplicate-globals` passes, respectively.